Investors rethink recession games, boosting U.S. stock market laggards - ExBulletin

 By contrast, the tech-heavy Nasdaq 100 gained about 2% this month – although the recent underperformance follows a nearly 33% year-to-date increase on excitement by developments in artificial intelligence.

-A broader rally in equities would be a welcome development for many investors, who are concerned about the narrow direction of the market.
-Just seven stocks – Apple Inc (AAPL.O), Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Amazon.com Inc (AMZN.O), Nvidia Corp (NVDA.O), Meta Platforms Inc ( META.O) and Tesla Inc (TSLA.O) – have been responsible for nearly all of the S&P 500 gains this year, according to data from the S&P Dow Jones Indices.
+A broader rally in equities would be a welcome development for many investors, who worry about narrow market leadership.
+Just seven stocks – Apple Inc., Microsoft Corp., Alphabet Inc., Amazon.com Inc., Nvidia Corp., Meta Platforms Inc. and Tesla Inc. – have been responsible for nearly all of the S&P 500 gains this year , data from the S&P Dow Jones indices showed this.

 “This kind of dominance is unusual, but you’re starting to see it backfire,” said Howard Silverblatt, senior index analyst at S&P Dow Jones Indices.